VeressIris/portfolio/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Tailwindcss
+The instructions for setting up Tailwindcss with Sveltekit can be found here https://tailwindcss.com/docs/guides/sveltekit